Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 Target Genome Analysis
 ~~~~~~~~~~~~~~~~~~~~~~

-BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze each of the FASTQ files.
+BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze the data from raw FASTQ files.
-In summary, we first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
+We first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
-Adapter sequences and low quality bases were trimmed using fastp v0.20.1 :superscript:`3`.
+Adapter sequences and low-quality bases were trimmed using fastp v0.20.1 :superscript:`3`.
 Trimmed reads were mapped to the reference genome hg19 using BWA MEM v0.7.15 :superscript:`4`.
 The resulted SAM files were converted to BAM files and sorted using samtools v1.12 :superscript:`5`.
 Duplicated reads were marked using Picard tools MarkDuplicate v2.25.0 :superscript:`6`
 and promptly quality controlled using CollectHsMetrics, CollectInsertSizeMetrics and CollectAlignmentSummaryMetrics functionalities.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`7`.
-For each sample, small somatic mutations were called using VarDict v2019.06.04 :superscript:`8`.
+Small somatic mutations were called for each sample using VarDict v2019.06.04 :superscript:`8`.
 Apart from the Vardict filters to report the variants, the called-variants were also further second filtered using criteria
 (*MQ >= 40, DP >= 100, VD >= 5, Minimum AF >= 0.007, Maximum AF < 1, GNOMADAF_popmax <= 0.005*).
 Only those variants that fulfilled the filtering criteria and scored as `PASS` in the vcf file were reported.